USEPA/WNTR/documentation/gis.rst

 .. note::
-   A water network model created from GeoDataFrames contains only topography and a subset of attributes.
+   A water network model created from GeoDataFrames contains only topography and select attributes.
 The attributes are limited to those included in the following methods:

    * :class:`~wntr.network.WaterNetworkModel.add_junction`
    * :class:`~wntr.network.WaterNetworkModel.add_tank`